 Since Colorado legalized marijuana in 2012, more and more states are decriminalizing marijuana at the very least.
 Some states legalize marijuana medically, while others have also legalized recreational marijuana use.

-The vast range of recreational and medical marijuana laws in illegal and legal marijuanas states makes for an uphill legal battle for dispensaries and cannabis cultivators.
+The vast range of recreational and medical marijuana laws in illegal and legal marijuana states makes for an uphill legal battle for dispensaries and cannabis cultivators.

 It can be challenging to have your company insured since weed is technically still federally illegal.
 This has recently prompted cannabusiness owners to invest in security technology programs that can offer protection against theft and miscellaneous issues.